kjarnet/dotfiles/README.md

 chsh -s $(which zsh)
 ```

+`chsh` will change your default shell,
+and will take effect from your next login.
+Until next login, you can start zsh with the `zsh` command.

 The `--recursive` argument is for cloning all git submodules as well.
 Submodules are used for vim pathogen plugins.
 You can read more about that [here](vim/vim.symlink/bundle/README.md).